Discover opportunities months before the RFP drops

 Board meetings and strategic plans from City of Amity

-This Historic Preservation Plan aims to analyze the current state of the City of Amity's historic preservation program and outline steps to guide its future.
-The vision is for residents, champions, and government to value the city's historic resources for building a sustainable future.
-The plan focuses on two main goals: establishing city officials, staff, and volunteers as leaders in historic preservation best practices, and promoting the value of historic preservation as a tool for sustainability, economic vitality, and sense of place within the community.
-Key strategies include maintaining clear records, training the Historic Landmarks Committee, identifying and celebrating historic properties, and encouraging property owners to be good stewards.
+This Historic Preservation Plan for the City of Amity outlines the present state of its historic preservation program and provides next steps to guide its future over the next ten years.
+The plan's vision is for Amity's residents, advocates, and government to value and leverage the city's historic resources to build a sustainable future.
+It sets two primary goals: to establish city officials, staff, and volunteers as leaders in historic preservation best practices, and to ensure historic preservation is recognized as a key tool for improving sustainability, economic vitality, and sense of place within the community.
+The plan includes detailed strategies and actions for implementation, covering short, mid, and long-term objectives.

 Extracted from official board minutes, strategic plans, and video transcripts.